 In a similar vein, cloud software increases interactivity.
 Cloud computing refers to the storage of data on remote servers, rather than local ones or personal computers.
 As a result of this, it is much more easily shared and communicated between users.
 It is also more cost-effective, as a result of not having to maintain so many servers on site.

 Suddenly, patient data is available from any number of authorized mobile devices throughout the hospital.
 For hospital workers, valuable time is saved travelling to and from workstations.
 In the event of emergencies, data can be accessed immediately for better response times and more accurate care.

 Personal devices consolidate the use of wireless technology and cloud computing, enabling hospital staff to access and make the most use of these technologies through portable workstations.

 Some hospitals have raised issues of security surrounding the use of personal devices.
-Due to this increased need for security, hospitals with approved personal device policies actually tend to have tighter security systems than those without.
+According to an article on http://www.wasecurity.com/hospitals/, that because of this increased need for security, hospitals with approved personal device policies actually tend to have tighter security systems than those without.

 Another advantage is user familiarity; everyone is more familiar with their own smartphones and tablets, leading to increased efficiency and user productivity.

 With developing technology comes new systems for users to familiarize themselves with.
 Increasingly sophisticated technology can appear daunting to new or inexperienced users, who might be uncomfortable or inefficient when using it.
 Traditional IT consultants are typically expensive and impractical in a large hospital environment, where they would need to be in a hundred places at once.

 So how can hospitals overcome the challenge of digitizing their services easily and efficiently?